fdcastel/Rebuild-Firebird/README.md

 iex (iwr 'https://raw.githubusercontent.com/fdcastel/Rebuild-Firebird/master/bootstrap.ps1' -UseBasicParsing)
 ```

-All necessary files are included.
+All necessary files are included or downloaded.
 You don't need an installation of Firebird Server.